systemli/monitoring-plugins-systemli/README.md

   to monitor automatic pad cleanup - we delete unchanged pads after some time for privacy reasons.)

+It allows to limit the considered pads by defining a sufix for pad names and by defining suffixes to be ignored.

 ## check_postfix.py

 `check_postfix.py` determines the mail throughput from a postfix log